exyte/AndroidAnimatedNavigationBar/README.md

 `barColor` - Color of the navigation bar itself
 `ballColor` - Ball indicator color
 `cornerRadius` - The corner radius to all corners applied to the navigation bar

-`ballAnimation` - ball animation class with animation curve, default value: `Parabolic(tween(300))`
+`ballAnimation` - Ball animation with the animation curve, default value `Parabolic(tween(300))`
 - `Parabolic`  - Jump to the selected button following a parabolic arc
 - `Teleport` - Disappear and quickly re-appear above selected tab
 - `Straight` - Slide to the selected tab
-You can build your own animation, just implement `BallAnimation` interfase.
+You can build your own animation, just implement the `BallAnimation` interface.

-`indentAnimation` - indent animation class with animation curve, default value: `Height(tween(300))`
+`indentAnimation` - Indent animation with the animation curve, default value is `Height(tween(300))`
 - `Height`  -  Disappear by height and quickly re-appear also by height above selected tab
 - `StraightIndent` - Slide to the selected tab
-You can also build your own animation, just implement `IndentAnimation` interfase.
+You can also build your own animation, just implement the `IndentAnimation` interface.

 ### Built-in animatable tab buttons
 This library has two built-in button types you can use out-of-the-box: